Healing from Complex PTSD

 Childhood Trauma and Developmental Trauma

 Childhood trauma occurs when harm, neglect, or overwhelming experiences happen during developmental years.
-This might include:
+This often results in Developmental Trauma Disorder or profound attachment injuries, including:

 - Physical, sexual, or emotional abuse